 NCAA Tournament Win/Loss Records for Top Seeds in Each Round

 Based on this information it’s tough not to slot all your number ones into the Elite 8.
 You want either 2-3 among the last four and at least one championship finalist.
 They are also far more likely than any other seed to win the championship, taking home 22 of 34 titles where at least one #1 seed makes the game.
 Remember that if you want to bet on who will win the tournament.

 #15 seeds rarely pull off the upset.
 They have beaten #2 seeds just 8 times.
 That gives the No. 2 seed a 94% chance of making it past the initial game.

-These teams aren’t nearly as likely to win the second round game as the ones are.
+These teams aren’t nearly as likely to win the second round game as top seeds are.
 You only want half of your twos making the Elite 8 and one Final 4 squad if you want to play the odds optimally.

-Here is where things start turning more towards the underdogs.
+Here is where things start turning more towards the underdogs in the later rounds.
 The #3 has lost to a #14 a total of 21 times (119-21), meaning you still probably don’t want to pick against them in round one.

-What is interesting is less than half these teams make the Sweet 16!
-Only one is likely to make the Elite 8!
+What is interesting is less than half these teams make the Sweet 16, and only one is likely to make the Elite 8!
 That is why any teams advancing deep as a #3 or more is prime for our tournament sleepers section.

 This really shows you why you need to pick your champion from the 1-3 seeds.
 Only one 4 has even won it all and it was Arizona in 1997.
 Check out the farthest each seed has gone in the tournament article to see more.

 The dreaded #8 vs #9 matchup is one that most just flip a coin on.
 Not a bad idea, as that’s just about how it’s gone.
-The #8 holds a slight edge over the #9, but not by much.
-They are 80-72 (52.6).
-The dream doesn’t typically last long though, only 16 have gone to the last 16.
-Of those who made it, just eight (6.5%) of those 12 have won.
+The #9 holds a slight edge over the #8, but not by much.
+The dream doesn’t typically last long though, only 13 have gone on to the last 16.
+Of those who made it, just eight (6.5%) of those 13 have won.
 Five (4%) eights went to the Final Four and three (2.4%) played the title game.
 That’s they lowest seed to do so.
 One even cut down the nets when in 1985 Villanova knocked off Georgetown.